About Wild Therapy

 It can be easy to want to colonise and conquer nature, overtly or covertly.
 The centuries-long story of man has had a strong conquering narrative - conquering each other, foreign lands, mineral resources, wild beasts, and the weather.
 Perhaps this isn't surprising given the wild unruliness of the power of nature expressed in a tornado, tsunami or a sudden temper tantrum.

 Nature is both precious and nothing special - it's just what it is and it's in us and all around us.
 It's precious because it tells us its story of life and death, ever-changing cycles, transitions, and can be beautiful and terrifying, amongst other things.
 It's nothing special to the extent that we're all part of it and it's part of us.
 If we make it something special in the sense of separate and 'other' we run the risk of turning it into a commodity to buy or sell, something to fence off, or to seek profound experiences within, rather than seeing our own reflection within it, and in us, its elements; the cosmic mirror of reality.

-(Thanks to the woods on the Tyntesfield Estate in Somerset for their shelter as I wrote these words).
+(Thanks to the mighty beech trees woods on the Tyntesfield Estate in Somerset for their shelter from the rain as I wrote these words).